Earth Notes: Mass Loft Insulation Project in Norbiton, London (2012)Updated 2023-01-12.

 A quick paper survey of the 11 EPCs available for my road, dating back to ~2008 and including my voluntary one, yields ratings of 1 B, 4 Cs, 3 Ds and 3 Es, with amounts of loft insulation ranging from nothing to 300mm+.

-Visited a few on my road without EPCs that I hadn't previously visited, and one householder (council) is sure that she has no or next-to-no loft insulation, and says that she'll call to get it done: bingo!
+Visited a few on my road without EPCs that I had not previously visited, and one householder (council) is sure that she has no or next-to-no loft insulation, and says that she'll call to get it done: bingo!

 Discovered that the company my neighbour spoke to has distinct 0800 numbers for different offerings such as RE:NEW, and thus the generic 0800 number that I have been putting on leaflets alongside the RBKL booking code is not ideal: I shall fix it.
 I hope no one was turned away...
 I have updated the leaflet.